| Copyright | © Frank Jung 2025 |

 Description

-This is a simple example of using the ST
+This is a simple example of using the ST Monad for stateful summation of a

 list.

-monad in Haskell allows you to perform mutable (stateful) computations
+The ST monad in Haskell allows you to perform mutable (stateful) computations

 in a safe, local way.
 It stands for "State Thread" and is defined in

-Control.Monad.ST (ST
+Control.Monad.ST (ST).

 Key Points